-I think everyone wants their lives to matter.
+Everyone wants their lives to matter.
 Yet it will be others who will be the judge of that.
-In my view, the most important legacy over which you do have control, is this: You don’t have to leave a mess for those who will survive you.
+In my view, the most important legacy over which you do have control, is this: Leave no mess for those who will survive you.

 OMG, that means talking about death.

 (As a personal note, my own mother started her preparations after the death of my father, actually 20 years before she died.
 Each of her 6 children had been part of the conversations.
-She carried it out with perfection.
+She carried out her “no mess intentions” with perfection.
+After her death, all we needed to do was clean out her studio apartment, and celebrate her life.
 It was the life legacy for which I feel most gratitude….and I intend to pass it on.)

-If you share this intention for an orderly transfer of your assets, treasures and wisdom, and appropriate care as you age, you can start preparing today to leave your affairs in order.
+If you share this intention for an orderly transfer of your assets, treasures and wisdom, you can start preparing today to leave your affairs in order.
 You can indicate to your family what kind of death you hope to have.
 Although not everyone is initially happy to join this conversation, they will ultimately benefit from it.
 Ask for help.
 There are a myriad of options and resources that exist.

 Make your wishes known and keep an open mind.
 Your family members may have concerns of which you are unaware.
 Sooner is better than later.
 Unfortunately too many discover that the ICU at the hospital is not the place to have these discussions.
 Above all, be accountable to what you are really wanting, in a gentle and persistent manner.
 It is your life and your death.

 - Dare to start talking about your inevitable death.
 Learn about and appoint a health care proxy to be sure that your end-of-life choices will be honored.